 Also new, and stricter still, is .TouchIDCurrentSet.

-at the item without a successful Touch ID match.
+If you store an item, protected with the TouchIDCurrentSet policy, there's no way to get at the item without a successful Touch ID match.

 There's no fallback.